STIXProject/stixproject.github.io/documentation/concepts/composition/index.md

 **(often referred to as "relational composition")**

    * Use for: characterize a more complex situation involving multiple related objects (e.g. an email with a Subject of “Syria strategic plans leaked” and an attached file with File_Name of “bombISIS.pdf”)
-   * As an observable instance this characterizes a more complex observation involving a set of related objects each with specific properties {% include expand_link.html text="Example »" section="composition5" %}
+   * As an observable instance this characterizes a more complex observation involving a set of related objects each with specific properties {% include expand_link.html section="composition5" %}
 {% capture expandable %}
 {% highlight xml linenos %}
 <cybox:Observable id="example:Observable-db066ea1-925b-43df-a341-f513ece3ae94">